Andy Pratt (baseball)

-Andrew Elias Pratt (born August 27, 1979) is a former Major League Baseball pitcher who played for the Atlanta Braves and Chicago Cubs.
-Pratt was selected by the Texas Rangers in the 9th round of the 1998 Major League Baseball Draft and had a career ERA of 15.00 in 5 career appearances with the Braves and Cubs.
+Andrew Elias Pratt (born August 27, 1979) is an American former Major League Baseball pitcher who played for the Atlanta Braves and Chicago Cubs.
+Pratt was selected by the Texas Rangers in the 9th round of the 1998 Major League Baseball draft and had a career ERA of 15.00 in 5 career appearances with the Braves and Cubs.
 He also played in the Texas Rangers organization from – and Milwaukee Brewers organization from –.
 After his release from the Brewers organization in 2006, Pratt played the rest of the season for the Somerset Patriots of the independent Atlantic League.
 He has not played professionally since.